garydanton/garydanton.github.io/_posts/2022-05-19-Building-the-Jargonator.md

 ## Build your data source

-This is build as a standard CSV file made of multiple fields separated by a comma, with each entry on a new line.
+This is built as a standard CSV file made of multiple fields separated by a comma, with each entry on a new line.

 ```
 jargon,meaning